sathyapriya-t/springboot/README.md

 version of the @controller and @ResponseBody.This basically helps to handle basic http request like PUT,GET,POST and DELETE.

+**@RequestMapping** - This maps the web request to the spring Controller.
+It tasks two parameter. one is values which takes the mapping request and Another is method which specifies the which http request it is.

+Example: `@RequestMapping(value = "/login", method = "RequestMethod.Get")`

 <p style="padding-left:80px;"> </p>